Inquisitive-ME/PathPlanningProject/README.md

 #Implementation
 ##General
 Each timestep we get the previous path that has not been followed from the simulator.
-A difficult concept for me was determine what to do with this path.
+A difficult concept for me was determiniing what to do with this path.
 I had troubles trying to create a new path mainly because the car would travel on the previous path during calculations of the new path.
 Ultimatley I decided it was easiest to just continue using the previous path and start the new calculations from the end of this path.
 This obviously has issues, for example if you sense something in the new timestep that interferes with the previous path then you would not react to it,